-- Creation and maintenance of an inventory listing of all county and mutual aid resources - Establishment of pre-event contracts - Planning resources and services to be provided in an emergency - Establishment of mutual aid agreements for the coordination of resources manpower, equipment, supplies, etc. - Coordination of planning activities and the development of resource management processes through the Larimer EOC - Establishment of purchase prices and contract costs for specific items and services through county purchasing guidelines and pre-existing contract - Planning and training adequate personnel for the management and maximum utilization of resources provided by the following units of government: - Sheriff/Police Department - Fire Departments (Rural and Urban) - County/City Health Departments - Pre-Hospital Providers (EMS) and Hospitals - Public Works, Road and Bridge, and Engineering - Human Resources Department - Department of Education - Public Utilities - Development of procedures for emergency purchasing of equipment, supplies, etc. - Establishment of procedures and guidelines for volunteers and donations management - Development of procedures for the restoration of vital services such as utilities - Maintaining current listings of point of contact names and contact numbers of resources throughout Larimer County and the surrounding area - Identification of emergency resources and sources for requesting assistance - Coordinate resources with other agencies and volunteers in order to maintain adequate resources - Update all emergency plans and procedures to ensure accurate information - Identification of facilities in the county that can be used at the county's discretion
+- Creation and maintenance of an inventory listing county and mutual aid resources - Establishment of pre-event contracts - Establishment of mutual aid agreements for the coordination of resources manpower, equipment, supplies, etc. - Coordination of planning activities and the development of resource management processes through the Larimer EOC - Establishment of purchase prices and contract costs for specific items and services through county purchasing guidelines and pre-existing contracts - Planning and training adequate personnel for the management and maximum utilization of resources provided by the following units of government: - Sheriff/Police Departments - Fire Departments (Rural and Urban) - County/City Health Departments - Pre-Hospital Providers (EMS) and Hospitals - Public Works, Road and Bridge, and Engineering - Human Resources Department - o School District Personnel and Department of Education - Public Utilities - Development of procedures for emergency purchasing of equipment, supplies, etc. - Establishment of procedures and guidelines for volunteers and donations management - Development of procedures for the restoration of vital services such as utilities - Maintaining current listings of point of contact names and contact numbers of resources throughout Larimer County and the surrounding area - Identification of emergency resources and sources for requesting assistance

+- Coordination of resources with other agencies and volunteers in order to maintain adequate resources - Updating all emergency plans and procedures to ensure accurate information - Identification of facilities in the county that can be used at the county's discretion